Wednesday, December 6, 2017

 PFC Kobza was buried at the Netherlands American Cemetery.

-PFC Claude T. Moore
+PFC Claude Thomas Moore

 Claude was drafted in August 1943.
 After his training he was sent to Europe and transferred from the replacement depot to K Company 116th Infantry on 24 Jul 1944.
 He was wounded on 4 Aug 1944 near Vire, France and did not return to the unit until he was transferred from the replacement depot on 3 Jan 1945.
 PFC Moore was killed in action on 1 Mar 1945.